 There is no “best place” to see the Grand Canyon.
 Each rim offers spectacular views and unique attractions that will appeal to different visitors, so we’ve created a comprehensive Grand Canyon Visitor’s Guide to help decide which Rim you should visit, along with more more great tips for planning your Grand Canyon adventure.

-Find answers to all your questions about the Grand Canyon in our newly updated Ultimate Guide!
+Find answers to all your questions about the Grand Canyon in our newly updated guide!

 Getting to the Grand Canyon

 While You’re There

 Download the Complete Grand Canyon Visitor Guide for guides to each Rim, packing lists, travel tips and more.